Josephine Teo: 2020 - present

 Teo was the PAP Community Foundation executive committee for 12 years as a member and the chairwoman from 2016 to 2020 and in October 2020 she was appointed as deputy chairwoman of the PCF management council.

 Following a Cabinet reshuffle in May 2021, Teo succeeded S. Iswaran as Minister for Communication and Information while continuing to serve as Second Minister for Home Affairs.
 In addition, she was appointed Minister-in-charge of the Cyber Security Agency and Minister-in-charge of the Smart Nation Initiative.

-In June 2022, Teo was announced the new PAP Community Foundation (PCF) management council chairman, taking over from Minister of Finance Lawrence Wong, who become Deputy Prime Minister.
+In June 2022, Teo was announced the new PAP Community Foundation (PCF) management council chairman, taking over from Lawrence Wong who is the Minister of Finance as he is being promoted to Deputy Prime Minister.

+During the 2025 general election, Teo contested Jalan Besar GRC as the anchor minister for the PAP team.

 Political positions

+Online Safety

+As Minister for Communications and Information, Teo introduced the Online Safety (Miscellaneous Amendments) Bill which was passed unanimously in Parliament on 9 November 2022.

+In 2023, as Second Minister for Home Affairs, Teo introduced the Online Criminal Harms Act, which allowed authorities to take down websites, apps, and online accounts suspected of facilitating criminal behaviour, including scams.

+In November 2025, Teo led the passage of a new law - the Online Safety (Relief and Accountability) Bill - to offer timely redress and better protection to victims of online harms.

+The law paved the way for the set-up of a one-stop government Commission, where victims can seek timely and effective support against harmful online content.

 Family planning

-In a media interview in October 2016, Teo responded to questions of whether Singaporeans were getting their HDB flats early enough in order to start a family, stating that one "does not need much space to have sex".
+In a media interview in October 2016, Teo responded to questions of whether Singaporeans were getting their Housing and Development Board flats early enough in order to start a family, stating that one "does not need much space to have sex".
 Teo further added that "in France, in the U.K., in Nordic countries, man meets woman [and] they can make a baby already.
 They love each other."
 Teo's words drew flak from on social media, with netizens criticising her for lacking empathy towards couples and being insensitive towards couples' practical considerations such as being able to secure a HDB flat before starting a family, as well as accusing her of promoting premarital sex in conservative Singapore.

+When asked about this in a 2019 interview by ST, Teo acknowledged that she “should not have said that.
+It was meant as a private joke but, you know, when you are in public life, nothing is really private anymore.
+So, lesson learnt.”